One of the most often used trading ideas is “support and resistance”.

 Plotting Support and Resistance Levels

-It’s important to keep in mind that support and resistance levels are not exact figures.
+It’s important to keep in mind that S&R levels are not exact figures.

 Frequently, you’ll notice a support or resistance level that appears to be breached, only to discover that the market was simply testing it.